International Student health insurance for M1 visa holders, M1 Student Visa

 International students on the F1 visa are allowed to enroll for optional practical training(OPT).
 This allows students to work off campus, or work without being enrolled for coursework in the university.
 Since students in this OPT visa status are not enrolled in coursework, they will be ineligible for some student insurance plans.
 KNOW MORE

 Students on M1 visa may have their dependants also travelling with them.
 Some university plans may not offer coverage for spouse or children of M1 visa holders.
-Here we offer insurance plans which you can compare and select the best M1 Student Visa plan that satisfy your needs.
-Compare and buy best insurance for students with a M1.
+Here we offer popular international student health insurance which you can compare and select the best M1 Student Visa health insurance plan for your needs.
+Compare and buy best health insurance for students with M1 visa.

 Receive academic credit for the program of study or the program of study is required for your degree; or